Ellen Isabel Jones

 Ellen Isabel Jones (born Ellen Isabel Cotton; c.
 1870s - 1946) was an English suffragette.
 Ellen, known as "Nell", was a close associate of Emmeline Pankhurst and Christabel Pankhurst, leaders of the Suffragette movement.
 She was also an acquaintance of Madame Yevonde, a photographer associated with the Suffragettes and who shared a building with them in Victoria, London.

-Her husband, Dr. Ernest Williams Jones (1878 — 14 December 1922, Aldridge), was a supporter of her cause and made speeches in its favour — unusual in a time where men could be sacked for showing support for women's rights.
+Her husband, Dr. Ernest Williams Jones (1878 — 14 December 1922, Aldridge), was a supporter of her cause and made speeches in its favour — unusual in a time when men could be sacked for showing support for women's rights.

 Suffragette

 Nell was born in Penkridge, Staffordshire.
 In May 1914, Emmeline Pankhurst invited her to Belgravia to throw stones at the windows of the grand houses of the powerful, ruling class, who were opposed to the demands for women's suffrage.
 Jones knew in advance that she was likely to be arrested and even force-fed.

 Jones was duly arrested and, as she wrote in her letter from prison, "had never been so relieved to be fall into the arms of a man when the Bobby arrested me".
 She was hauled off to the Bow Street Magistrates' Court where she was found guilty and sentenced to a term in prison.

 When arrested and sentenced, she didn't give her name and was sent to Holloway Prison.
 In Holloway jail, Jones did five days of "hunger and thirst" strike in protest at the inequities of women not being allowed to vote.
 Many suffragettes, including Mrs Pankhurst, were force fed.
 There is no evidence of Ellen Jones being force fed but in the face of many women responding to their incarceration with this dramatic protest, to avoid the embarrassment of 'gentle women' dying for their cause, they were released.

 Nell had become very weak due to her hunger & thirst strike and was sent to a nursing home under the "Cat and Mouse" Act to get better, after which she was expected to report back.
 However she escaped back to Aldridge and to ensure her safe return, her husband was told not to meet her so instead she was met by a family friend "Bernard" on a motorbike who drove her home in his sidecar.

 Jones had been given a Hunger Strike Medal 'for Valour' by WSPU.

 She spent the remaining 34 years of her life on the run.
 She died in Bedford.

 Details of these events are held in an archive of her papers at The Women's Library in London.